ije/rex/README.md

 Features
 --------
 * Restful API Server
-* SPA Templates (React,Angular,Vue,ect...)
+* Debug and Build SPA

 Node.js
 -------
-In most cases, you need install the [nodejs](https://nodejs.org/) to test and build the SPA.
+If you run the webx with a SPA, you need install the [nodejs](https://nodejs.org/) to debug and build the App.